krzychb/EspToCloud/readme.md

 ### Emoncms

 The first cloud service I have tried and adopted to my needs is [Emoncms](http://emoncms.org/).
 It is optimized for processing, logging and visualizing energy, temperature and other environmental data.

-I am using it quite frequently for all sorts of data, also those not mentioned by Emoncms, and found this service very quick and reliable.
+I am using Emoncms quite frequently to save and visualize all types of data, also those not mentioned by Emoncms, like processor up time or free memory to help me troubleshoot application performance issues.
+I found this service very quick and reliable.
 Once I had an issue with posting data and [reported](https://community.openenergymonitor.org/t/all-my-feeds-stopped-recording-data-on-emoncms-org/828) it on the forum.
 It was resolved within less than 12 hours what I really like.
 Did I mention it is a free service?
 Excellent job Emoncms team!

 ![alt text](pictures/emoncms-dashboard.png "Emoncms dashboard")